igel-oss/v4l-gst/README.md

 Configuration
 =============

-Create the settings file ```/etc/xdg/libv4l-gst.conf```.
+The setting file location is `/etc/xdg/libv4l-gst.conf`

+### Settings

+**pipeline**: The GStreamer pipeline to be used.
+Should include everything but the input and output nodes
+**max-width**: The maximum width of the video that can be decoded through the plugin (default: 1920)
+**max-height**: The maximum width of the video that can be decoded through the plugin (default: 1080)
+**bufferpool-library**: Path to the library that provides buffer pools for input and output nodes
+**min-buffers**: The minimum number of buffers for each of the above buffer pools

+### Example
 The following settings are for the Renesas Porter board, but they may be updated to use more generic settings.

 ```
 [libv4l-gst]